iStock opens can of nasty worms

 Many a professional photographer succeeds despite stock photography, but I am concerned for those small business owners who will undoubtedly find themselves in the middle of a legal battle, and for those professional designers who will undoubtedly find their work copied time and again by hacks looking for a quick five bucks.

-Yep, it’s a good time to be a trademark lawyer.
+Good time to be a trademark lawyer.

-More elsewhere
+More elsewhere:

 - AIGA President Debbie Millman, “What iStock is doing to designers is deplorable.
 Truly heinous.”
 Via Twitter